wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * No new sidebars necessary--uses the sidebars you already have
 * Displays custom page settings if they exist, main widget if they don't
 * Supports Custom Post Types
-* Display Custom Nav Menus on any single page
-* Doubles as a Text Widget
+* Doubles as a Text Widget--customizable to any page
-* Auto-expire content based on date and time
 * Use as many different instances on a single page as you wish
 * Ajax interface designed for quick set up of sites with lots of pages
 * Create your own templates or use ours